antaldaniel/greendeal/content/post/2021-03-11-environmental_data/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'Deforestration is a key factor in carbon emission, because trees store so much carbon.
-Any path to net zero carbon emission requires a vast re-forestration of the Earth.'
+  caption: Deforestration is a key factor in carbon emission, because trees store so much carbon.
+Any path to net zero carbon emission requires a vast re-forestration of the Earth.
   focal_point: Center
   placement: 2
   preview_only: true

 authors:
+- daniel_antal
 - milos_popovic

 tags: